KanaeOhta/myutils/README.md

   ### *class* FromExcel(path)

-   * Exported data in Excel to JSON file.
+   * Export data in Excel to JSON file.
    * The Excel must be the file output with convert method of ToExcel class.

    ```bash